matze/wastebin/README.md

 ### wastebin-ctl command line tool

 `wastebin-ctl` is a command line tool to interact directly with the wastebin database.
-It can be used to `list` all entries or `purge` entries which have expired.
+It can be used to `list` all entries, `purge` entries which have expired or `delete` specific entries.
 To specify the database either use the `--database` option or set the `WASTEBIN_DATABASE_PATH` environment variable as usual.

 ### Paste from neovim